One-man bank keeps German village business running

-GAMMESFELD, Germany (Reuters) - Peter Breiter, 41, is an unusual banker.
+GAMMESFELD, Germany, Feb 13 (Reuters) - Peter Breiter, 41, is an unusual banker.
 Not for him the big bonuses, complicated financial instruments and multi-million deals.

 He is happy instead writing transaction slips out by hand for the 500 inhabitants of the tiny southern German village of Gammesfeld.